selodean/watson-nlp-nordic-examples/README.md

+# How to get get access to Watson Studio in IBM Cloud Pak for Data to try out Watson NLP

+Follow steps in **Instructions for getting started with Watson NLP in IBM Cloud.pdf**

-# Watson NLP example notebooks to run in Watson Studio
+# Watson NLP example notebooks

 ## 1. Language: Multi-lingual